 The 101 on Wood Science

 Wood describes the predominant material that is the makeup of all species of trees.
 While it is ultimately much more complicated it is, structurally, similar to a rigid, closed cell foam.
 That means it can, with sufficient energy, be crushed and absorb significant energy, just as the EPS in most bicyle helmets is designed to do.
 Different species of wood have somewhat different properties of course and even within the same species different samples of wood behave somewhat differently.
-But almost any sample of wood is capable of absorbing more energy than the types of plastics typically used in mass produced bicycle helmets.
+But almost any sample of wood is capable of absorbing more energy than the types of solid plastics typically used in mass produced bicycle helmets (as demonstrated in our materials testing).

 When a force is exerted on a piece of wood the response of the wood to the force is dependent also on the piece's grain orientation.
 There are three types of grain in a typical tree and these are Transverse, Radial and End grain (or Perpendicular).
 These describe the way that wood cells “lay”.
 A piece of wood impacted directly on the end grain will respond differently from the same piece of wood being impacted on the radial grain.
 End grain tends to want to crack and radial and transverse grains tend to want to crush.
 Both behaviours represent the absorption of impact energy.